-Licence plate holders can either operate a taxi themselves or earn a rate of return on their asset by leasing the licence plate to a separate operator, depending on the type of licence.
+Perpetual licence plate holders can either operate a taxi themselves or earn a rate of return on their asset by leasing the licence plate (known as a plate lease) to a separate operator, depending on the type of licence.
 Operators are responsible for various costs associated with operating a taxi, including purchasing or leasing the vehicle, vehicle maintenance, insurance and network fees.
 Operators can drive the taxi themselves or hire a driver (or both).